Pretty Village, Pretty Flame: Continued reaction

+Reception

-Critical reception
+Critical response

 The film's critical reception in North America was very positive.
 It got plenty of press coverage following its debut showings at festivals in Montreal and Toronto.

 Varietys Emanuel Levy penned a glowing review calling the film "wilder in its black humor than MASH, bolder in its vision of politics and the military than any movie Stanley Kubrick has made, and one of the most audacious antiwar statements ever committed to the big screen".

 Ken Fox of TV Guide praised Dragojević for "ultimately refusing to deal in heroes and villains and never shying away from self-condemnation" while concluding that Pretty Village, Pretty Flame is "a bloody, uncompromising and surprisingly enthralling piece of antiwar film-making that pulls no punches and demands to be seen".

 In his very favourable 1997 review, American online film critic James Berardinelli labelled the film "a powerful condemnation of war that shares several qualities with the German films Das Boot and Stalingrad".
 He awarded it 3½ stars out of 4 in his review.The New York Times' Lawrence Van Gelder gave kudos to Dragojević for "unleashing a powerful assault on the insanity of the war that pitted Serb against Muslim in Bosnia" and praised the film as "a clear, well-meaning, universal appeal to reason".

 British magazine Total Film awarded the film 4 stars out of 5, calling it "one of the most electrifying anti-war movies ever made" and further writing, "What this small, worthy film excels at is showing how even long friendships became perverted in the Bosnian conflict ...
 Small it may be, but it's powerfully and perfectly formed".

 Shlomo Schwartzberg of Boxoffice magazine called some of the film's scenes "worthy of Vonnegut at his most hallucinatory", concluding overall that "the film is somewhat clichéd and a little more pro-Serb than necessary, but packs a genuine punch".

 Gerald Peary wrote in April 1998 that Dragojević "creates a crass, unsentimental, muscular guys' world on the way to his vivid condemnation of the Bosnian War".

-Awards
+Awards and nominations

 "Lepa sela lepo gore" garnered six wins and one nomination: